Estimated reading time: 7 minutes

 - In-law suites

 Many adult children can become concerned about their parents living in isolation.
-Many aging parents live alone and require specialized care.
+Most aging parents live alone and require specialized care.
 Multi-generational living options provide a viable solution, allowing adult children to care for their loved ones under their own roof.

 Learn More: Multi-Generational Living Spaces